SparqNet/sparq-docs/SparqStyleGuide_en-US.md

 **Don't be afraid to express yourself**.
 No one will ban you for saying bad words, jsut don't overdo it.
 Sometimes coding is a PITA and we just *have* to emphasize the A with some other flavors of swearing on top.
 It helps with catharsis.

-TODO: I don't know if we'll integrate Doxygen after all, but if we do it'd be better to use its [commenting style](https://www.doxygen.nl/manual/docblocks.html).
+When commenting documentation for Doxygen, use its [commenting style](https://www.doxygen.nl/manual/docblocks.html).

 ## File organization